 The US is often used as an example for arguments against credit card use because the relationship with personal debt is the extreme opposite there.
 And indeed, it’s quite tragic.
 Although, saying that credit cards are bad simply because the debt culture in the US is flawed, does seem rather dismissive.
-What about all the other countries who are managing their credit just fine?
+What about all the other countries that are managing their credit just fine?
 (Looking at Japan, Austria…well, it’s a long list).

 Now, here’s a curveball for you: the Netherlands ranks seven-highest in the world for private debt.
 What??
 The whole wide world.
 For a country so averse to debt, they’ve certainly gotten themselves deep into it.

 To be fair, in the Netherlands, personal debt is largely linked to home mortgages.
 In the Dutch fiscal system, interest paid on a mortgage can be subtracted from taxable income.
 Higher mortgage loans mean lower taxes (is that a korting I smell?).